codemeta/codemeta.github.io/content/user-guide.md

 CodeMeta files contain JSON *key-value pairs*, sometimes referred to as *name-value pairs* where the values can be *simple values*, *arrays*, or *JSON objects*.
-Key-value pairs are known as *property-value pairs* in JSON-LD linked-data.
+Keys are also known as *properties* in linked data.

 #### Simple Values